TAGASK/techtest/README.md

 - Clarity of code
 - Quality of code
 - Project structure
-- Code covegrage and pertinence of UTs
+- Code coverage and pertinence of UTs